For a sixth consecutive year, the Hispanic Canadian Heritage Council Presents:

 PROGRAM STRUCTURE

-The School4Civic Program is an 8-week program beginning on March 16th, 2023 and running until May 4th, 2023.
-The program will meet once a week on the Thursday of each week, from 6:00 to 8:00 pm, in various locations mostly in Toronto.
+The School4Civic Program is an 8-week program beginning on March 13th, 2024 and running until May 1st, 2024.
+The program will meet once a week, mostly on the Wednesday of each week, from 6:00 to 8:00 pm, in various locations mostly in Toronto.

 Each weekly event will be mostly divided into two parts.
 The first will be led by a bureaucrat who will tour the students through the government and/or independent Board facilities of the week.
 The second part will be led by a politician, or a professional speaker, invited to discuss their unique experiences in politics and provide advice to Hispanics / Latin Americans who wish to pursue a similar path.
 Each week will end with practical material that interested persons may take home.